Skip to main content

 Each topic is thoughtfully selected and extensively researched to ensure hard-to-find information is accessible to everyone.
 From identifying a tick bite to managing symptoms, we’ll equip you with the tools you need to feel empowered through every stage of your experience with Lyme disease.

-OverviewWhat is Lyme disease?
+OVERVIEWWhat is Lyme disease?

 Lyme disease is a bacterial infection that is spread to humans through the bite of an infected black-legged tick.
 It often causes a rash and can also cause mild symptoms that can be treated with a short course of antibiotics.
 But Lyme disease can become serious, especially if not treated early.